Every professional displayed on Counselling Directory has been independently

 If you are worried or anxious about anything, then counselling may help.
 We all live in close company with problems we would prefer not to have.
 Dealing with those problems is something that takes time, patience and care.
 It also takes commitment and courage, especially if some of the issues that arise become difficult for you.

 Time Out Counselling offers a discreet, safe, confidential, and caring service where you can work out what you feel is right for you with a view to making changes.

-Time Out Counselling Service offers telephone counselling to adults, and EAP work.
+Time Out Counselling Service offers telephone and online video counselling to adults, and EAP work.

 A counselling session lasts for one hour.

 Post Graduate Diploma in Counselling.
 University of Edinburgh.

 BACP Accredited Counsellor/Psychotherapist

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.

 BACP is one of the UK’s leading professional bodies for counselling and psychotherapy with around 60,000 members.
 The Association has several different categories of membership, including Student Member, Individual Member, Registered Member MBACP, Registered Accredited Member MBACP (Accred) and Senior Registered Accredited Member MBACP (Snr Acccred).